Business Type LLC: Everything You Need to Know

 A C corporation is ideal for businesses that have plans to go public in the future.
 It is also good for businesses that have a lot of capital raised through investments.
 In addition, a C corporation is good for a business with high liability, such as anything dealing with healthcare or heavy manufacturing.

 If you need help with creating your business as a LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.